-Save the page and preview it in a web browser after each step in this tutorial.
-That way you'll get a better understanding of how these CSS properties affect the elements they format.
+Save the file and preview it in a web browser after each step in this tutorial.
+That way, you'll get a better understanding of how these CSS properties affect the elements they format.
+You may need to press the Ctrl or & key as you reload the web page to force the browser to reload the main.css file and not use the version that the browser stored in its cache.
+(See page 25 for more on how a browser's cache works).